 On Nov, 27 2017

-Great transformational leaders have many traits and characteristics in common:
+Great transformational leaders have many skills, traits and characteristics in common:

 - They see the big picture and the relationships between market, organizational, human, and cultural dynamics.